-Known as one of the best short treks in Nepal, the Ghandruk Ghorepani Poon Hill Trek is been booked every year!
-This amazing short trek is well famed for its incredible sunrise view from Poon Hill (3,210m) which is one of the main highlights.
-The Ghandruk Ghorepani Trek itself is relatively easy and suitable for any type of trekker.
+Known as one of the best short treks in Nepal, the Ghandruk Ghorepani Poon Hill Trek has been booked every year!
+This fantastic short trek is well famed for its incredible sunrise view from Poon Hill (3,210m), one of the main highlights.
+The Ghandruk Ghorepani Trek itself is relatively easy and suitable for any trekker.
 It can be done in just a couple of days and is usually combined with the famous Annapurna Base Camp Trek.
-Amazing mountain views, forest trails and Gurung culture is what you can expect from the Ghandruk Ghorepani Poon Hill Trek in Nepal.
-The Ghandruk Ghorepani Trek starts officially from Nayapul just a small hour away from Pokhara by vehicle and ends back at Nayapul or Kande.
-More considered as a multiple day hike the Ghandruk Ghorepani Poon Hill Trek is one of the most rewarding Best Short Treks in Nepal!
+Fantastic mountain views, forest trails, and Gurung culture are what you can expect from the Ghandruk Ghorepani Poon Hill Trek in Nepal.
+The Ghandruk Ghorepani Trek starts officially from Nayapul, just a wee hour away from Pokhara by vehicle, and ends back at Nayapul or Kande.
+However, more considered a multiple-day hike, the Ghandruk Ghorepani Poon Hill Trek is one of Nepal's most rewarding Best Short Treks!

-What is the best seasons for the Ghandruk Ghorepani Poon Hill Trek?
+What are the best seasons for the Ghandruk Ghorepani Poon Hill Trek?

-Best done during either spring or autumn like most treks in Nepal, the Ghandruk Ghorepani Poon Hill trek can be done all year round.
-The best time to do the Ghandruk Ghorepani Poon Hill trek will be during autumn as the trail goes through rhododendron forests that bloom in during that season.
-With the best views available from Poon Hill, during autumn or spring the trail will also be most accessible.
-During spring the temperatures can be warm and the days are mostly sunny and clear.
-During the autumn season the trekking days will be a bit cooler making it more pleasant to trek and skies will be blue with incredible views!
+Best done during either spring or autumn-like most treks in Nepal which can be trek all year, is the Ghandruk Ghorepani Poon Hill trek.
+The best time to do the Ghandruk Ghorepani Poon Hill trek will be during autumn, as the trail goes through rhododendron forests that bloom during that season.
+With the best views available from Poon Hill, the route will also be most accessible during autumn or spring.
+During spring, the temperatures can be warm, and the days are mostly sunny and clear.
+During the autumn season, the trekking days will be more relaxed, making it more pleasant to trek, and the skies will be blue with incredible views!

 The route of the Ghandruk Ghorepani Poon Hill trek

-The route of the Ghandruk Ghorepani Poon Hill trek is quite easy and short.
-If you take package through a trekking agency it will be of 9 days if you start from Kathmandu with arrival and departure days included.
-Out of those 9 days only 5 days will consist of trekking, making the Ghandruk Ghorepani Poon Hill trek an ideal short trek to enjoy the beauty of the Annapurna Himalayas.
-Of course the route of the Ghandruk Ghorepani Poon Hill trek can be made longer by combining other trekking trails, such as the Annapurna Base Camp trek or the Mardi Himal Trek.
+The route of the Ghandruk Ghorepani Poon Hill trek is relatively easy and short.
+If you take the package through a trekking agency, it will be nine days if you start from Kathmandu, with arrival and departure days included.
+Out of those nine days, only five days will consist of trekking, making the Ghandruk Ghorepani Poon Hill trek an ideal short trek to enjoy the beauty of the Annapurna Himalayas.
+Of course, the Ghandruk Ghorepani Poon Hill trek route can be made longer by combining other trekking trails, such as the Annapurna Base Camp trek or the Mardi Himal Trek.

 The Short itinerary of the Ghandruk Ghorepani Poon Hill Trek